shreyashankar/shreyashankar.github.io/content/blog/rethinking-ml-monitoring-3/index.md

 tags: ['machine learning']
 ---

 In the [previous essay](https://www.shreya-shankar.com/rethinking-ml-monitoring-2/), I surveyed existing post-deployment issues and categorized them across two axes: state and component.
 I mentioned that monitoring cross-component stateful metrics, such as model accuracy, is critical for maintaining ML pipelines but difficult with existing tools.
-In this piece, I demonstrate such difficulties first-hand: we extend a toy ML pipeline with Prometheus (a popular software monitoring tool) to provide ML monitoring.
+In this piece, we'll get to experience these difficulties first-hand: we'll extend a toy ML pipeline with [Prometheus](https://prometheus.io/) (a popular software monitoring tool) to provide ML monitoring.
 In the process, we’ll see many ways in which Prometheus is inadequate, from code messiness to algorithmic inefficiencies.[^1]

 #### Table of Contents
 ```toc